davidpcahill/ouroboros/README.md

    ```
 > **Note:** You can use access.txt.example as a template.

+## Usage

+Run the Ouroboros system:

+`python ouroboros.py`

+The system will start running experiments in cycles, with each cycle lasting up to the specified time limit or until the maximum number of actions is reached.

 ## Configuration

 You can adjust the following parameter sections in the `config.ini` file: